 Key components of the audit planning process include a clear understanding of the Council's functions, associated risks, and potential range and breadth of audit areas for inclusion.
-During the development of the Internal Audit Annual Plan 2020/21, at the start of each audit engagement, and during the re-assessment of the Plan, to capture potential areas of risk and uncertainty more fully, key stakeholders have been consulted and risk registers have been considered, to ensure the Plan is formulated on a risk-based approach.
-This is illustrated by way of the amendments that have been proposed to the Plan.
+During the development of the Internal Audit Annual Plan 2021/22, at the start of each audit engagement, and during the re-assessment of the Plan, to capture potential areas of risk and uncertainty more fully, key stakeholders have been consulted and risk registers have been considered, to ensure the Plan is formulated on a risk-based approach.

-If Internal Audit staffing levels fall below that assumed for the remaining six-month period or if there is an unexpected and unplanned level of contingency audit work, there is the risk that the revised Annual Plan 2020/21 will not be delivered in full.
-That in turn increases the risk of reduced assurance and not providing the statutory Internal Audit opinion to Management and the Audit Committee on the effectiveness of internal controls and governance within the Council.
+If Internal Audit staffing levels fall below that assumed for the remaining six-month period or if there is an unexpected and unplanned level of contingency audit work, there is the risk that the Annual Plan 2021/22 will not be delivered in full.
 This will be mitigated by way of workforce planning, scheduling of audit programme of work, regularly monitoring progress, and taking action as necessary.
+This is to ensure that a sufficient range and breadth of assurance audit work will be carried out during 2021/22 to underpin the statutory Internal Audit opinion to Management and the Audit Committee on the effectiveness of internal controls and governance within the Council.